amor71/LiuAlgoTrader/README.md

 ## What's Next?

-Read the [documentation](https://liualgotrader.readthedocs.io/en/latest/) learn how to use LiuAlgoTrader to develop, deploy & testing money making strategies.
+Read the [documentation](https://liualgotrader.readthedocs.io/en/latest/) and learn how to use LiuAlgoTrader to develop, deploy & testing money making strategies.

 ## Contributing